[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 -

 I keep parsley stalks in the freezer for flavouring pasta sauce and home-made stock.
-They can be omitted, but they do add extra flavour.

 [Recipes 2, 3 and 4] Puttanesca, Sweet tomato sauce with chilli prawns and Sweet tomato sauce with tuna and peas